triton-inference-server/server/docs/decoupled_models.md

 # Decoupled Backends and Models

-Triton can support [backends](https://github.com/triton-inference-server/backend) and models that send multiple responses for a request or not send any responses for a request.
+Triton can support [backends](https://github.com/triton-inference-server/backend) and models that send multiple responses for a request or zero responses for a request.
 A backend may also send responses out-of-order relative to the order that the request batches are executed.

 Implementing and deploying such decoupled models can be more involved than than backends which generate exactly one response per request.